jumbleview/pumpkin/README.md

 # pumpkin

 Program controls two 10mm three-color common anode LEDs on Attiny85 chip.
+Program uses Adam Dunkels Protothreads library.
+Hope this simple project gives example of how to this small but efficient C framework.
+(I am in no way affiliated with Adam Dunkels, apart of be user of his library).
-LED represents two eyes of Pumpkin Halloween Glitter: so eyes changes its color
+LED represents two eyes of Pumpkin Halloween Glitter which change its color.
 ![pumpkin](./images/ezgif.com-gif-maker.gif)
 Design uses five chip pins:
 * Three attached to LEDs cathodes (the same color cathode of each led attached to the same pin);